-Course Name/#: Algebra II - 332 Grade Level: 10 - 12 Course Status: Required Course Level: Regents Credit: 1 Multiplier: 1.00 Prerequisite: An 80 or better overall average in Regents Geometry and a score of 70 or better on the NYS Geometry Regents Exam and a grade of 75 or better on the NYS Algebra I Regents Exam.
+Course Name/#:Algebra II - 332Grade Level:10 - 12Course Status:RequiredCourse Level:RegentsCredit:1Multiplier:1.00

+Prerequisite: Passed the NYS Common Core Geometry Course and passed the NYS Geometry Regents Exam.

 Description: This course is aligned with the New York State Common Core curriculum for Algebra II.
 It is expected that students will identify and justify mathematical relationships, formally and informally.
 The course will provide a variety of ways for students to acquire and demonstrate mathematical reasoning ability when solving problems.
 A TI-84 graphing calculator is required.
 Students are expected to sit for the Algebra II Regents Exam administered in June.